Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Approach

-\gui is mainly targeted at the widgets located by \xpath.
-As described in \secref{sec:localization}, it is hardly possible to find the binding response methods for widgets located by \xpath.
-However, \xpaths are formed by the hierarchy structure, so it is easy to locate the widget from the UI layout files.
-Furthermore, the UI layout files would contain rich information about the widget intent.
-Besides, mobile apps are GUI-intensive, so we can infer the widget intents from the widget screenshots with image understanding technologies.
-So, \gui is composed of \textbf{Textual Information Retrieval} and \textbf{Widget Image Understanding}.
+\vvv{\gui is mainly targeted at the widgets located by \xpath.
+Such widgets are hard to be mapped to the response methods because such widgets are implicitly linked with response methods as illustrated in \secref{sec:mapping}.
+However, these widgets are more closely linked to the GUI layout files.
+Therefore, \toolname uses \gui to obtain information and generate script intentions from the GUI level.
+Intuitively, \xpaths are formed by the hierarchy structure, which can be utilized to locate the target widgets from the GUI layout files.
+Such files contain rich textual information, which indicates the intentions of corresponding widgets.
+Besides, mobile apps are GUI-intensive, so we can infer the widget intentions from the widget screenshots with image understanding technologies.}